Submersible Pond Lights vs Downlights

 Submersible lights can be the best choice for lighting up shallow water areas because they do not cast light over large amounts of water.

 As you add more water between your light and the pond bed, light becomes scattered and goes into the water area.
-However, submerged lights do make a power cord very visible underwater.
+However, submerged lights do make a power cord very visible underwater when retrofitted.

-They are also a popular choice for illuminating decorative waterfalls as well as waterfalls that do not have a flow.
+They are also a popular choice for illuminating decorative waterfalls.
 Some underwater lights come in multiple sizes, shapes and lengths that allow you to light up your water feature.

 Advantages & Disadvantages of LED Pond Downlights